Nudity in India: Modern/Colonial Era

 British Colonial Rule (19th and 20th Centuries): Victorian morals and the British legal system further entrenched conservative views on nudity.
 The Indian Penal Code, introduced in 1860, criminalized public nudity.
 There was also a noticeable shift in the Indian art scene, with fewer depictions of the nude form as artists catered to the tastes of their colonial patrons.

 In 19th century Travancore, baring of one's chest to higher status people was considered a sign of respect by both males and females.
 Thus, those of the lower status castes, such as the Nadar climbers, Even women of other dominant castes like the Nairs had to keep their breasts bare in the presence of Brahmin men.
 Nair women had no right to hide their breasts in front of them.
 The Channar revolt was the Nadar climber women's fight for more than four decades, for the right to wear upper-body garments.

 Post-Independence Era

 After gaining independence in 1947, India saw a resurgence in interest in its classical arts, leading to a more liberal view of nudity in artistic contexts.
 However, in the broader public sphere, nudity remained a taboo, influenced by centuries of changing norms and external influences.
-This has resulted in protests and attacks against modernist artists such as M. F. Hussain.

 Group of Indian native children in the 1890s.
 Nudity among children is considered natural in most of India.